mobify/workshop--adaptivejs-site-1x/README.md

 There are two main elements that we want to pull into our view.
 The page title, and the list of products.
 We'll start by defining the HTML for the page within the template file, then within the view file, we'll select the elements on the desktop site that we need to add to the template.

+1. Run `grunt preview`
+2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) to http://www.merlinspotions.com/potions in your browser

+    As we make changes to the category template and view files refresh the page to see the changes in the browser.

-1. Open the file `category.dust` found in /adaptation/templates
+3. Open the file `category.dust` found in /adaptation/templates
-2. Override the `contentBlock` that was defined in `base.dust` by adding the following:
+4. Override the `contentBlock` that was defined in `base.dust` by adding the following:

     ![Override the contentBlock](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/XQKwUSv5WGo064c/Screen%20Shot%202015-01-16%20at%2012.15.59%20PM.png)